You must be signed in to read the rest of this article.

 Rheumatoid arthritis is a systemic disease of unknown etiology, characterized by inflammation of the joints that become chronic and progressive.
 It can often cause gross deformities and limited motion in the involved joints.
 The temporomandibular joint may be affected by this disease, resulting in limitations in opening of the mouth and holding open for extended periods.
 It is important to be aware of what type of medications this patient may be taking, as aspirin, which is most commonly prescribed for rheumatoid arthritis, can extend bleeding times.
 The patient may also be taking corticosteroids, which may cause a potential drug interaction with some dental drugs.
 It is best to consult with the patient's physician before prescribing any medications postoperatively.
 Dental appointments should be kept as short as possible and preferably during the latter part of the day, when gradual use of the joints and muscles throughout the morning has diminished stiffness.

-It is estimated that approximately 9% of the U.S. population have diabetes mellitus.
-In 2012, it was estimated that there were 1.7 million new cases of diabetes each year.
-Over 25% of persons 65 and older have diabetes.
-Diabetes mellitus is a disease of metabolic disregulation that develops from either a deficiency in insulin production or an impaired utilization of insulin; there is no cure.
+According to the Centers for Disease Control and Prevention in 2020, more than 34.2 million American have Diabetes and another 88 million are prediabetic and on course to having type 2 diabetes within five years.
+Over 25% of persons 65 and older have diabetes, and the percentage has remained at this rate for the past decade.
+Diabetes mellitus is a disease of metabolic dysregulation that develops from either a deficiency in insulin production or an impaired utilization of insulin; there is no cure.
 There are two types of diabetes, and either type may occur at any age.
 Type I diabetes is also known as insulin dependent diabetes (IDDM).
 It was formerly called juvenile-onset diabetes and results from the destruction of insulin producing cells of the pancreas, which may involve autoimmune or a virally-mediated destructive process.
 Control of this form of diabetes is dependent upon the administration of insulin.
 Type II diabetes, also known as non-insulin dependent diabetes (NIDDM), was formerly called maturity-onset diabetes.
 It results from either defects in the insulin molecule or from altered cell receptors for insulin and represents insulin resistance rather than deficiency.
 In the majority of the cases, Type II is controlled through diet and oral medication.
 Until recently, Type II has been seen as a disease of genetic susceptibility triggered by environmental factors.
 The environmental trigger is the change in lifestyle to inactivity and in diet to overalimentation, especially more carbohydrates and fats.
 The fundamental biochemical basis of diabetes is still unknown, and Type II is not just a single entity.
 There are several forms of late onset, Type II diabetes being researched.
 Currently, there is a global epidemic of Type II diabetes with morbidity and mortality of an enormous magnitude.
 In both cases, the oral manifestations are similar and include:

 • Acetone breath; this has the odor of decaying apples or stale cider